Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Firazyr and herbs and supplements

 There aren’t any herbs or supplements that have been specifically reported to interact with Firazyr.
-However, you should still check with your doctor or pharmacist before using any of these products while taking Firazyr.
+However, you should still check with your doctor or pharmacist before using any of these products while receiving Firazyr.

 Firazyr and foods